GreenAI-Uppa/larq-compute-engine-from-python/README.md

 # Binary model inference with Larq Compute Engine from Python
-With this repostory, you can now use the [Larq](https://docs.larq.dev/larq/) inference engine, [Larq Compute Engine (LCE)](https://docs.larq.dev/compute-engine/) in a python script, to perform image inference with a Binary model on a 64 bit ARM system.
+With this repository, you can now use the [Larq](https://docs.larq.dev/larq/) inference engine, [Larq Compute Engine (LCE)](https://docs.larq.dev/compute-engine/) in a python script, to perform image inference with a Binary model on a 64 bit ARM system.

 LCE provides a collection of hand-optimized TensorFlow Lite custom operators for supported instruction sets, developed in C++ using compiler intrinsics.
 Using the LCE converter, the Binary model built with Larq is converted to tensorflow Lite to take into account these custom operators.
 In order to take advantage of these optimizations, a C++ script, based on the TF Lite minimal example, is used to create a tflite interpreter with the custom LCE operations and perform the inference with the converted model.